 Active and focused grouse-specific management, as called for in the Ruffed Grouse Management Plan, is necessary to improve grouse populations.
 For best effect, habitat restoration projects should be sited near grouse production areas to provide high-quality habitat for dispersing juveniles.
 As populations respond, habitat efforts should be expanded outward in an 'expanding bullseye' fashion.
 Every effort should be made to ensure that dispersing juveniles have appropriate habitat available.
-Five years of grouse wing collection and three years of WNV antibody-testing has now revealed where huntable (i.e. abundant) grouse populations occur (G&W Figure 3) as well as where WNV-survivor populations are located (G&W Figure 4).
-Targeted grouse habitat efforts in the Northeast and Southcentral regions, in particular, may help these areas live up to their grouse production potential.
-The Southeast region has an area of high-WNV survival (based on hunter-harvested blood serology).
-This area should also be the focus of grouse-enhanced management to encourage expansion of that robust population.
+To guide internal and external habitat restoration, a Grouse Priority Area Siting Tool (G-PAST) has been developed by PGC.
+This GIS-based analysis and mapping tool combines known landscape factors that are protective against West Nile Virus (i.e. elevation, slope, soil permeability due to impacts on mosquito breeding pools) and information on nearby grouse source populations (known grouse presence within 2-5 miles).
+Timber stand information is also incorporated so that foresters can see where recent harvests have occurred and identify sites in need of active management.
+The tool will officially be rolled out to PGC Foresters and other staff beginning in September 2019.